Aakash-Ravi-29-07/evaluate-on-air/README.md

 # evaluate-on-air
-Draw numbers or expressions on air and evaluate them by providing the operations.
+Draw numbers on air and evaluate them by providing the operations.

 Libraries or modules used:
 1. **opencv** -> for opening images, creating windows, pre-processing the image inputs, enabling the users to draw on the screen, click on virtual buttons.